yxh9876/Xuhang94470/assignment3&4.md

 sketch: bar+bar line+line bar+line

 # Step 4
+## First Interviewee
+- Can you tell me what you think this is?
+The interviewee first asked what is IC3, and then interpreted #complaints and losses as the complaints it received and the losses of IC3.
+Without the context of the original report, the interviewee misunderstood the title and the data.

+I explained to her what the data really meant, which took quite a few questions.
+This suggests that this plot depends a lot on the original report.

+- Can you describe to me what this is telling you?
+The interviewee could see that the number of complaints and losses were increasing every year.

+- Is there anything you find surprising or confusing?

+- Who do you think is the intended audience for this?

+- Which one do you prefer?
+Is there anything you would change or do differently?

+## Second Interviewee
 - Can you tell me what you think this is?

 - Can you describe to me what this is telling you?